Eclectic-Sheep/sheeprl/README.md

 python sheeprl.py --sheeprl_help
 ```

-That's all it takes to train an agent with Sheep RL! 🎉
+That's all it takes to train an agent with SheepRL! 🎉

 ### :chart_with_upwards_trend: Check your results